raijin-asr/CRUDinBlazor/README.md

 # CRUDinBlazor
-CRUD in Blazor (.NET) without using framwork
+CRUD in Blazor (.NET) WITHOUT using Framework!!!